-I am often asked what are the most common mistakes I have seen in Social Security disability cases.
+I am often asked what are the most common mistakes I have seen in Disability Cases.

 There are three common mistakes people make in these cases.I want to highlight these mistakes because they are entirely too common, even though they are easily avoided.

-If you are applying for Social Security disability benefits, make sure you avoid these three common mistakes.
+If you are applying for Disability Benefits, make sure you avoid these three common mistakes.
 That way you have a strong chance of getting all of the benefits you deserve